-French/ Spanish Courses The following courses may be taken for either French or Spanish credit.
+French/ Spanish Courses

+The following courses may be taken for either French or Spanish credit.
 NOTE: Your final paper in any of these classes must have as its subject the language of the major which you are pursuing if you wish for credit in that subject area, i.e., for Spanish credit the final paper must be on an aspect of Hispanic culture or language; for French credit the final paper must be on an aspect of Francophone culture or language.

+FREN 307/SPAN 307 Introduction to Romance Linguistics (in Engl)

+(3,S03)

-FREN 307/SPAN 307 Introduction to Romance Linguistics (in Engl) (3,S03) This course is designed to introduce students to the phonetics and phonology (sound systems), morphology (word-formation rules), semantics (word meaning), and syntax (sentence structures) of Romance languages.
+This course is designed to introduce students to the phonetics and phonology (sound systems), morphology (word-formation rules), semantics (word meaning), and syntax (sentence structures) of Romance languages.
 It will also address how Romance languages have evolved from Latin and continue to evolve as they come into contact with languages outside of Europe (historical linguistics and sociolinguistics).

 FREN 318/SPAN 318 Romance Syntax (in Engl.)

-(3, S01) The analysis of sentence formation rules in Romance languages, with the application of traditional and modern syntactic theoris and methodologies.
+The analysis of sentence formation rules in Romance languages, with the application of traditional and modern syntactic theories and methodologies.
 Prerequisite: FREN /SPAN 307, or LING 220.

 FREN 319 / SPAN 319 Romance Phonology (in Engl.)

-(3, S02) The analysis of the principles that underlie the organization of the sound systems of Romance languages.
-Prerequisite: FREN / SPAN 307, or LING 220.
+The analysis of the principles that underlie the organization of the sound systems of Romance languages.
+Prerequisite: FREN /SPAN 307, or LING 220.

 FREN 323/SPAN 323 Political Cinema (in Engl.)

-(3.502)In this course, students will view one film per week which examines society from the insider's point of view of a variety of cultures.
-This course will be taught in English and the films will have English sub-titles.
+In this course, students will view one film per week which examines society from the insider's point of view of a variety of cultures.
+This course is taught in English, and the films will have English sub-titles.

 FREN 324/SPAN 324 Crossing Cultures (in Engl.)

-(3.S01)Linguistic, cultural, economic, and historical customs will be surveyed.
+Linguistic, cultural, economic, and historical customs will be surveyed.
 The course will in part make use of invited guest speakers from various professional backgrounds.
 Students develop awareness of similarities and differences between cultures with a view to developing a sensitivity and understanding of the people of the language studied.

+FRENCH

-French FREN 101, 102 Beginning French (4/4, F&S)Development of the skills of comprehending, speaking, reading, and writing French.
-One hour of in-class lab and additional lab practice required.
-FREN 201 Intermediate French (4, F) Grammar review, selected literary readings and oral practice.
+FREN 101, 102 Beginning French

+Development of the skills of comprehending, speaking, reading, and writing French.
+One hour of inclass lab and additional lab practice required.

+FREN 201 Intermediate French

+Grammar review, selected literary readings and oral practice.
 Laboratory experience may be required.
 Prereq: FREN 102, or placement exam.

-FREN 301, 302 Conversation and Readings (3/3, F&S)Intensive practice in speaking French.
+FREN 301, 302 Conversation and Readings

+Intensive practice in speaking French.
 Oral discussions and reports based on contemporary readings.
 Laboratory practice required.
 Prerequisite: FREN 201 or equivalent.
 Students who have completed FREN 305 and above must obtain permission of instructor.

-FREN 305 French Phonetics (3.
-S01) Designed for the English-speaking student, this course stresses corrective measures for difficulties arising from Anglo-American pronunciation habits.
+FREN 305 French Phonetics

+Designed for the English-speaking student, this course stresses corrective measures for difficulties arising from Anglo-American pronunciation habits.
 Language lab practice required.
 Prerequisite: FREN 201 or equivalent.

-FREN 204 or 315 Paris: Capital of French Culture (3, May01) A field trip course in Paris of three weeks duration.
+FREN 204 or 315 Paris: Capital of French Culture

+A field trip course in Paris of three weeks duration.
 Daily lecture-visits and excursions to places of cultural interest both in Paris and its environs.
 A long and a short paper required for integrative studies or major/minor credit.
-Prerequisite: FREN 201 or equivalent.
 Approximately \$1950 above tuition.

-FREN 206 or 317 Grand Study Tour of France (3, May03) Fifteen-day field-trip course with daily lecture-visits and motorcoach excursions to places of cultural interest in two major locations: Paris and one other location to be selected.
-Readings, log, short paper required for integrative studies or major/minor credit.
-Estimated cost: \$1950 above tuition.
-FREN 321 Survey of French Literature (3, F00.03)Masterpieces of French literature from its beginnings to the present.
-Prerequisite: FREN 301 or equivalent.
-FREN 395 Special Topics (3, S03)Opportunity for study of topics not covered elsewhere in the curriculum, such as: Quebec studies.
+FREN 321 Survey of French Literature

+$Masterpieces\ of\ French\ literature\ from\ its\ beginnings\ to\ the\ present.\ Prereq:\ FREN\ 301\ or\ equivalent.$

+FREN 395 Special Topics

+Opportunity for study of topics not covered elsewhere in the curriculum, such as: Quebec studies.
 Depending upon qualifications and student needs, others may be proposed by the French faculty.
 Prerequisite: FREN 301 or equivalent.

-FREN 407 French Literature of the 20th Century: Drama (3, S02)Masterpieces of the French drama since 1900.
+FREN 407 French Literature of the 20th Century: Drama

+(3, S02, 05)

+Masterpieces of the French drama since 1900.
 Prerequisite: FREN 301 or equivalent.

-FREN 408 French Literature of the 20th Century: Novel (3, F02) Masterpieces of the French novel since 1900.
-Prerequisite: FREN 301 or equivalent.
-FREN 409 French Novel of the 19th Century (3, S01)
+FREN 408 French Literature of the 20th Century: Novel

-A study of selected masterpieces of the French romantic and realistic novel.
+Masterpieces of the French novel since 1900.
 Prerequisite: FREN 301 or equivalent.